top of page

 The downside?
 SEO takes time.
 Results don’t happen overnight.

-So… Which One Should You Start With?
+So… SEO vs Paid Ads: Which One Should You Start With?

-Here’s the practical answer most businesses need.
+Here’s the practical answer most businesses actually need.

-Start with Ads if:
+Start with Paid Ads if:

 • You’re a new business